evoredy/Flag_Points/README.md

 # Flag_Points
 Flag Points!

-This is the bash script I utilized to gain 100 contributions for win a flag for our class.
+This is the bash script I utilized to gain 100 contributions to win a flag for our class.

 Some conditions that must be met are:

 git config --global credential.helper 'cache --timeout=3600'
-//this will allow the script to run without pausing for a username and password--this will expire in 3600 seconds (15 min)
+//this will allow the script to run without pausing for a username and password (uses you cached u/p for a specific time)--this will expire in 3600 seconds (15 min)
-//verify you git install is functioning correctly
+//verify your git install is functioning correctly

 git config --global user.name "YOUR NAME"
 //self explanatory